redhat-ai-dev/ai-lab-template/templates/rag/docs/index.md

     You can choose between GitHub and GitLab as your desired Source Code Management (SCM) platform, and the template fields will update accordingly!

-With this template, you can supply your own model and model server.
-By utilizing this option, ensure that you provide models that support Text Generation tasks.

 ## **Deployable Application**

-This AI Software Template creates a web application that utilizes the [ibm-granite/granite-3.1-8b-instruct](https://huggingface.co/ibm-granite/granite-3.1-8b-instruct) model to generate text reponses based on user prompts.
-To access this model you will have a choice between 2 separate inference servers:
+This AI Software Template creates a web application that utilizes a Text Generation model to generate responses to your queries.
+To support this, you can choose between three inference server options:

 !!! info